Dame Antonia Romeo appointed Cabinet Secretary

 “I look forward to working with all colleagues across the Civil Service to do this, in support of the Prime Minister and the Government.”

+Dame Antonia has been one of the three civil servants filling in as Cabinet Secretary in the interim following Sir Chris’s departure, alongside Cabinet Office permanent secretary Cat Little and Treasury permanent secretary James Bowler.

-Sir Chris became the third of Sir Keir’s senior advisers to quit, after chief of staff Morgan McSweeney and communications director Tim Allan.
+Sir Chris became the third of Sir Keir’s senior advisers to quit this month, after chief of staff Morgan McSweeney and communications director Tim Allan.

 Bookmark popover